ZavierHenry/tip-redex-compiler/README.md

 ### Known Issues ###

-This compiler does not have for benchmarks with the following features:
+Benchmarks with the following features are unsupported by this compiler:

 * Let bindings
 * First-order functions